heiso/aido/README.md

 _Slack applications made simple !_

 Aido is a javascript framework to write Slack applications in a clean and simple way.
-Its intent is to take away the specificities of the Slack API, and make Slack bots code more like regular old web applications.
+Its intent is to take away the specificities of the Slack API, and make Slack applications code more like regular old web applications.

 You can think of Aido as being a basic Single Page App framework, where your app renders as Slack messages instead of a page in a browser :